Age-related Macular Degeneration (AMD) Treatment in Tampa, FL

 Age-related macular degeneration (AMD) refers to specific age-related changes in patients 50 years and older.
 It comes in a spectrum from very mild changes which cause no visual changes to more severe changes that can lead to significant loss of central vision.
 In general, the dry form is the more mild and wet is the more severe form of macular degeneration.

 Many forms of dry macular degeneration cause no noticeable visual changes in most patients.
 Amongst patients who do notice a change, the most common complaint is difficulty with contrast.
 Reading the newspaper or pill bottles can be challenging.
-Directing focused light (such as with a gooseneck lamp) can dramatically improve the ability to read low contrast text.
+Directing focused light (such as with a gooseneck lamp) can dramatically improve the ability to read low-contrast text.

-What is The Goal of AMD Treatment
+What Is The Goal of Macular Degeneration Treatment?

 The goal of treatment in dry AMD is twofold: